Red X iconGreen tick iconYellow tick icon

 An interest in entrepreneurship and having his own start-up business underway (atFax) brought Steve Price to the University of Otago for its Master of Entrepreneurship degree.

-For Tessa Cameron a Bachelor of Commerce majoring in finance and economics helped her develop into the entrepreneurial business women she is today.
+For Tessa Cameron a Bachelor of Commerce majoring in Finance and Economics helped her develop into the entrepreneurial businesswoman she is today.

-Tom Mulder's career as an economic analyst at the Reserve Bank of New Zealand had its origins in his Christchurch school days.
+Tom Mulder's career as an economic analyst at the Reserve Bank of New Zealand had its origins in his Christchurch school days – the passion for Economics he developed at school led him to complete a Master of Economics at Otago.

 Dunedin's climate is not usually cited as one of the attractions of coming to the University of Otago, but it's a plus for Tourism lecturer Dr Tianyu Ying.